 Spoon the ricotta mixture over top of the meat sauce.

 Place the second (final) layer of roasted zucchini over the ricotta.

-Cover with the remaining marinara, spreading it around, and sprinkle with the remaining pecorino cheese.
+Cover with the remaining marinara spread it around, and sprinkle with the remaining pecorino cheese.

-Cover with foil, bake at 400F for 20 minutes, then uncover and bake 5-10 more minutes until golden and bubbling.
+Cover the baking dish with foil, bake at 400F for 20 minutes, then uncover and bake 5-10 more minutes until golden and bubbling.
 It will smell amazing!
 Let it rest 5-10 minutes, then garnish with fresh basil.